dgomesbr/amazon-rekognition-twitter-selfie/readme.md

 ### Step 2: Configure the twitter api keys and the Twitter Source Lambda

 1. The Twitter Source lambda is based on the https://github.com/awslabs/aws-serverless-twitter-event-source.
+This lambda is responsible for connecting to twitter and pull the data to be processed.
    1.1 This is how the Twitter Source app was configured:
      - **SearchText** - *selfie*
      - **StreamModeEnabled** - *true*